 Lenders who service federally-backed mortgages are subject to federal rules.
-Borrowers with these loans, may wish to visit the CFPB guide to coronavirus mortgage relief options.
+Borrowers with these loans may wish to visit the Consumer Financial Protection Bureau guide to coronavirus mortgage relief options.

 How do I know if my financial institution is participating in MiMortgage Relief Partnership?